Checking if you were discriminated against

 For example, you’ve applied for a job.
 The employer happens to come across your profile on Facebook and discovers a photo that confirms your race.
 It could be that they’ve unintentionally made up their mind about you before interviewing you for the job.

 The employer can make a decision based on your social media profile if they can prove it’s crucial to the job requirements.
 For example, if you apply for a job as a social media manager, the employer may need to see your Facebook profile to understand how you use social media.

 If you’re concerned about the information that potential employers may come across, it’s a good idea to check:

 - the privacy settings of your social media profile

-- any information that an employer could access without actually clicking on your profile, such as your profile picture
+- any information that an employer could see without clicking on your profile, such as your profile picture

 Be careful about any information you include on jobs websites, or social networking sites that focus on business (for example, LinkedIn).
 An employer could argue that they’re justified in using this information, as it reflects your professionalism and employability.

 In some cases employers can legally use a protected characteristic to decide who they employ.
 They can only do this if they want to increase applications from a group that’s disadvantaged or under-represented in their business.
+This is sometimes known as 'positive action in recruitment and promotion'.
 They must still be able to prove that the person they hire is capable of doing the job.

-For example: a business has 10 salespeople who are all men.
-It is looking to employ another salesperson.
-It interviews several applicants.
-After the interviews it finds that two of the applicants appear equally as capable of doing the job.
+For example, a business has 10 salespeople who are all men.
+After interviewing for another salesperson, the business finds that 2 applicants are equally able to do the job.
 One of the applicants is a man and the other is a woman.
-After interviewing, they choose to hire the woman, because she is capable of doing the job and women aren’t represented in the existing workforce.
+The business chooses to hire the woman, because she is able to do the job and women are not represented in the existing workforce.